jeremyfelt/multisite-notes/network-classification.md

 1. If options are being saved and this is multisite and you are not a super admin, display an insufficient permissions error.
 	* Applicable to open and closed networks.

+## wp-admin/plugin-editor.php

+1. If this is multisite and this file is not being accessed in the `wp-admin/network/` area, redirect to the network admin url version.
+	* Applicable to both open and closed networks.

+## wp-admin/plugin-install.php

+1. If this is multisite and this file is not being accessed in the `wp-admin/network/` area, redirect to the network admin url version.
+	* Applicable to both open and closed networks.

+## wp-admin/plugins.php

+1. If activating a plugin and this is multisite and the page is not being accessed under `wp-admin/network/` and this is a network only plugin, redirect to `self_admin_url()`.
+	* Applicable to both open and closed networks.
+1. When bulk activating, if multisite, check for any network only plugins and unset them from the bulk activation array.
+	* Applicable to both open and closed networks.
+1. If single site, or if the user can install plugins and is in the `wp-admin/network` area, show a link for 'Add New'.
+	* Applicable to both open and closed networks.
+	* If any capabilities were changed for site administrators to install plugins outside of `is_network_admin()`, this could change.

 ## wp-admin/network/about.php

 1. Used only to redirect if multisite is not enabled.